Are you one of those people that genuinely believe that all types of cheese make anything that much tastier?

 A semi-soft cheese’s moisture content must be between 36% and 45%, thus giving it its moist, flexible, and creamy consistency.

 They’re made from lightly pressed curds with a rubbery, elastic texture.

-The molds can be gray, white or brown and form a leather-like rind.
+The molds can be gray, white, or brown and form a leather-like rind.

-4. Washed-rind cheese
+4. Washed-rind cheeses